Sparring: Safety

 In any sparring match, precautions are often taken to protect the participants.
 For Olympic-style taekwondo sparring, participants should wear chest protectors, headgear, shin protectors, instep protectors, forearm protectors, and mouthguards.
 They are also forbidden from having long fingernails, long untied hair, or eyeglasses.

 Despite precautions, injuries are still common, especially to the head, face, or neck.
 One 2024 study found that mixed martial arts practitioners in Brazil who sparred at least twice a week had worse cognitive functioning.

 Brazilian Jiu Jitsu

-Brazilian Jiu Jitsu sparring is full contact and injuries are rare as it does not involve striking but rather forcing the opponent to submit using grappling techniques.
+Brazilian Jiu Jitsu sparring is full contact.
+It does not involve striking but rather forcing the opponent to submit using grappling techniques.

 MMA

 There is much controversy in mixed martial arts about the benefits of full contact sparring vs career-threatening injuries.
-Former Ultimate Fighting Championship fighter Jamie Varner came to an early retirement because he had much head trauma in full contact sparring.
+Former Ultimate Fighting Championship fighter Jamie Varner came to an early retirement because of head trauma from full contact sparring.

 UFC former welterweight champions Robbie Lawler and Johny Hendricks do not do full contact sparring.